Apple M1 Max vs Xeon Gold 5217

 Memory specs

-Types, maximum amount and channel quantity of RAM supported by Xeon Gold 5217 and Apple M1 Max.
+Types, maximum amount and channel quantity of RAM supported by Xeon Gold 5217 and M1 Max.
 Depending on the motherboard, higher memory frequencies may be supported.

 Supported memory typesDDR4-2667no data